tardate/LittleArduinoProjects/playground/ChainBlocks/README.md

 Chain Blocks sit somewhere on the continuum of ideas that are trying to make electronics more approachable especially for novices:

 * the "building block" approach, perhaps exemplified by [littlebits](http://littlebits.cc/).
 These require no electronics or coding backgound.
-* the standard Shield/Cape/Hat approach and a miscallany or modules that can be directly wired to the microcontroller development board.
-These are moderately approachable by beginners but require some electronics to be learned along the way, and you must be ready to code (or at least copy-paste sketches!)
+* the standard Shield/Cape/Hat approach and a miscellany or modules that can be directly wired to the microcontroller development board.
+These are moderately approachable by beginners but require some electronics to be learned along the way, and you must be ready to code
 * kit-assisted breadboard prototyping, like [shrimping.it](http://start.shrimping.it/)
 * and beyond that we get into standard protoboard/breadboarding techniques for those willing to dive head-first into electronics as a hobby